 You are choosing audio systems.
 The first thing that you have to do when selecting a more extensive stereo system is to ask yourself what exactly do you want to achieve.
 Are you planning to move from one room to your present home to a more important place?
 Or are you planning to relocate and will have a larger listening room at your new residence.

 Do you want to have more power from your system?
-Or maybe you think that you want your system to have a better look?
+Or maybe you think that you want your course to have a better look?
 Then you will have greater enjoyment when you sit and listen to your music.
 Perhaps you are planning to add a DVD or a Blu-ray player to your system.
 And there are a few ways in which you can.
 And at the same time still, retain the HI-end quality of audio playback.

 A more extensive system will give you more headroom, and this is essential for movie playback.
 But you must understand a CD ply back is not recorded and formatted the same way as a Blu-ray disc.
 And the sound will never be the same.
 First, you must decide what you want to do and why do you want it.
 Then go to the next step.